Lateral Collateral Ligament

-The ligament on the lateral (outer) side of knee connecting the femoral condyle and the fibula (outer bone of leg) is called lateral collateral ligament (LCL).it originates from lateral femoral epicondyle joins the bicep femoris tendon before attaching to the head of the fibula.
+The ligament on the lateral (outer) side of the knee connecting the femoral condyle and the fibula (outer bone of the leg) is called the lateral collateral ligament (LCL).it originates from the lateral femoral epicondyle joins the bicep femoris tendon before attaching to the head of the fibula.
 It is one of four major ligaments that stabilize the knee joint.
 It is a flat band of tough connective tissue composed of long, wiry collagen fibers.

 The function of LCL is to resist varus force, which occurs if the tibia/foot is forced inward in relation to the knee.

 The LCL injury occurs when the valgus force is too great for the ligament to resist and the ligament is overstretched.
 This can occur through-